Skip to Content

 MY EXPERIENCE ON THE ROTSTOCK VIA FERRATA

 After the fun of catching all the trains from Interlaken to Grindelwald to Kleine Scheidegg and finally to Eigergletscher (breathe!)
 I made it to the start of the Eiger Trail.
-It was somewhat reminiscent as I had actually already hiked the Eiger Trail, which is unusual for me to return to the same spot.
+It was somewhat nostalgic as I had actually already hiked the Eiger Trail, which is unusual for me to return to the same spot.
 However, on this day, I had a new mission, a bolder mission.
 I’d stepped it up a level and was taking on the Rotstock Via Ferrata, which deviates off of the Eiger Trail and heads up to a panoramic viewpoint.

 A photo from the start of the trail looking down on hikers as they begin the Eiger Trail